ouilascience/TrovaletDenis/README.md

-# Free To Engineer Portfolio Template
-With the growing emphasis on practical skills, a standout portfolio is becoming essential in addition to resume in feilds like  mechanical engineering, electrical engineering, and data science.
-A well-crafted portfolio can showcase your projects, technical abilities, and problem-solving approach in ways that resumes alone cannot.
+# Portfolio For Current and Aspiring STEM Professionals
+How do you stand out and get hired in today's market?
+A strong portfolio demonstrates your technical skills and problem-solving in ways a resume just can't, giving you a clear advantage in your job search.
+Here, Lowinertia is giving you all the tool you need to get started.

+- If you're comfortable with GitHub and website building (or want to learn), opt for the free version, but keep in mind it will take more time.
+- Want a modernized, premium portfolio generated in minutes? choose the easy premium option and focus on what you do best.

+## Free Option: free-to-engineer template hosted on Github
 Check out the **demo [here](https://leea12.github.io/)**.

-## Free Option: free-to-engineer
-free-to-engineer portfolio template is provided for free by lowinertia.
-The instructions to setup and personalize your page is found below.
+Follow along the instruction below to setup and personalize your page.

+**NOTE:** If you are familiar with Jekyll and Github workflows, the initial setup would take about 30 minutes.
+If you are not familiar with Github and config and markdown files, this could be challenging and may take more than an hour.

-## Upgrade Option: Premium AI-Powered Portfolio Builder at lowinertia.com
+## Easy Option: Premium AI-Powered Portfolio Builder at lowinertia.com ($3 / month)
-Building a portfolio on GitHub can take hours of setup and tweaking and limited in functionality and ease of use.
-The AI-powered Portfolio Builder at lowinertia.com simplifies the process, letting you create a clean, modern portfolio in minutes—no coding or GitHub know-how required.
-Focus on showcasing your work with a fresh, professional look.
+To make the onboarding and managing projects easy, LowInertia developed an AI-powered Portfolio Builder to simplify the process.
+Just upload your resume/cv to start and get a modernized, professional looking portfolio.
 Check out the **[Demo Premium Portfolio](https://lowinertia.com/portfolio/stanley)**

-- Save Time: Instantly import your resume/CV with AI to kickstart your portfolio.
-- Modern Style: Customize your page with an easy-to-use dashboard for a polished, up-to-date design.
-- Project-Friendly Tools: Effortlessly highlight your work with features built to make your projects pop.
+- **2-Minute Onboarding with 3 Simple Steps**: Create your account - upload your resume - upload your profile image , our AI will put your page together.
+- **Effortless Customization, Flawless Design**: Easily personalize your portfolio with your own text, images, and videos using our intuitive dashboard.
+You focus on your content, and we'll ensure a modern, mobile-friendly design that looks great on any device.
+- **All the Tools for Your Projects**: Showcase your work exactly how you want.
+Our premium rich text editor gives you everything you need to highlight projects, including the ability to seamlessly add images, videos, tables, code blocks, and more.

 Visit **[lowinertia.com](https://lowinertia.com/)** to learn more